thesarahmeister/workshops/workshops/gitVCS/outline.md

     * Go over what VCS is, how it can help, and how it is particularly (especially!) useful in science as it is a form of documentation (like a lab notebook)

+* Brief discussion on why it is important to keep things documented, organized, and in mainly plain text files/scripts

+*